 Like anything on the internet, it’s always good to be cautious.
 Don’t post anything illegal, stick to the rules and regulations on each site and use a separate email address to keep spam and advertising out of your regular inbox.

 Owned by Google, YouTube is the most popular and accessible of all the video-sharing sites.
-YouTube videos can be embedded on nearly all sites that many people view in their everyday lives which means your videos can be seen worldwide – on websites, blogs, Facebook and so on.
+YouTube videos can be embedded on nearly all sites that many people view in their everyday lives.
+This means your videos can be seen worldwide – on websites, blogs, Facebook and so on.

 The best thing about YouTube is that you don’t have to join to watch, but if you’re serious about making money by sharing videos you can join here and start uploading straight away.

-YouTube success stories include singer Justin Bieber, make-up artist PixieWoo and of course the popularity of Gangnam style.
+YouTube success stories include singer Justin Bieber, make-up artist Pixiwoo, and of course the infamous Psy, of Gangnam style fame.

-Most often potential filmmakers use Vimeo to showcase short films, animations and/or other original content.
-The site is relatively easy to navigate around and the featured content is produced to a high standard and is filmed in the best quality.
-The site also links with many social media sites and allows you to create a free account that provides 500MB of upload space a week.
+Most often, potential filmmakers use Vimeo to showcase short films, animations and/or other original content.
+The site is relatively easy to navigate, and the featured content is produced to a high standard and filmed in the best quality.
+The site also embeds easily on social media and allows you to create a free account that provides 500MB of upload space a week.